 – Go to your Magento site: your_server_ip/magento2, you should see a welcome screen.
 Click on Agree and Setup Magento to start.

-– Magento will now check your machine to see if some requirements is met.
+– Magento will now check your machine to see if some requirements are met.
 Hit Next when done.

 – Enter your database’s information.
 Hit Next when done.

-– Enter some more infos of location and language for your store.
-Hit Next when done
+– Enter some more info on the location and language of your store.
+Hit Next when done.

-– Next, enter your new admin account’s info.
+– Next, enter your new admin account info.
 Hit Next when done

 – Hit Install Now to finish your setup.

-– Go to your Magento’s admin site.
+– Go to your Magento admin site.
 Your new site should look like this: